huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

-**When Giving Hurts: Impact of Exposure to China’s Land Reform on Education Attainment and Labor Market Outcomes.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang.
-Revision Requested at *Journal of Economic Behavior & Organization*.

 **Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
 Revision Requested at *Journal of Labor Economics*.

 **Motherhood Penalty and Low Fertility in China: A Pseudo-Event Study.** with Yiping Wang, Hantao Wu, and Yi Zhou.
 Revision Requested at *Journal of Population Economics*.